tsiruot137/MATH-Cruise137/README.md

 In the insight file at that time, some, or most, of the definitions and theorems may have been proposed in the note file.
 Then we can just restate them wherever in need in the insight file, for the convenience and the coherence of the writing.

 This time of restatement can be assigned with new blocks (including new block IDs) in the insight file.
-But these blocks do not yield validity, instead, they are just copies of the original blocks in the previously written note file.
+But these blocks do not yield validity, instead, they are just copies of the original blocks in the previously written note file. **Thus we should mark these blocks with a non-validity sign** "nv".
 And now that these new blocks are not to hold validity, especially for theorem blocks, they can be proposed without a rigorous proof.

+### 8.12 Maintain the Consistency during Block-Insertion
+It is often the case that you turn back to insert a new block in a previously written file.
+For example, in some moment, you may want to supplement a new theorem `Th` for the moment to use, and you open an appropriate note file `N` and find the appropriate place, say, between the adjacent blocks `{, ID: 1.3.1}` and `{, ID: 1.4}`.
+And, you assign the ID `1.3.2` to `Th` and insert it at the empty lines in the file `N` between the two blocks.

+Since within `N` all blocks are in the main-branch order, this process seems OK.
+However, you must be cautious if there are some other files in the same chapter.
+For example, if there is an insight file `I` in the same chapter, and the ID `{, ID: 1_I.3.2}` has been used, then things go wrong as you would overlook the file `I`.

+To solve this problem, we make the following regulation:
+> 1. Every time new a chapter folder, the corresponding note file `N` must be first initialized, and the other genres of files (if you have) follow second.
+> 2. In general you edit a file in the ``append-only'' mode — append in the main-branch order.
+If in some moment you are not **appending**, but writing a block with (either Df or Th) validity elsewhere in the file, you are just doing **insertion**.
+Besides, **every time you write a block with validity in some other file besides** `N`, **you are also doing insertion.** Insertion must follow the regulations below.
+> 3. **Insertion by newing a non-note file (which is about to hold validity) `I`**: write a **reminder block** at the desired position — say, between the adjacent blocks `{, ID: 1.3.1}` and `{, ID: 1.4}` — to indicate that some blocks with validity are inserted here.
+> 4. **Insertion by write a block with validity in `I`**: suppose the reminder block of `I` is **exactly between** the blocks with IDs `id1` and `id2` (`id1` is before `id2`) in this moment, **keep the written block's timestamp after `id1`, before `id2` and in the right order within `I`**.
+> 5. **Insertion by write a block with validity in `N`**: if in that moment, one or both of the adjacent positions of the written block are some reminder blocks, say, the next (resp. the last) position is, then keep the timestamp of the written block **before the first block (resp. after the last block) with validity in the file referred by the reminder block**.